 Custom Outdoor Kitchens: Top 6 Trends to Watch in 2018

 If you’re interested in using your outdoor kitchen primarily for entertaining, an ice maker is essential.
 When people are constantly refreshing their drinks on hot days, it’s much more convenient to have this feature outside than making people continuously walk in and out of the house.

 Ice makers are also more effective than ice buckets, which quickly lead to melted ice on hot summer days, and less obstructive and unsightly than multiple coolers littering your space.
 You probably won’t use this feature every day, but it will be invaluable on the days you do need it.

-As these outdoor kitchens expand in scope, watch for more and more of these kinds of internal kitchen features to be added to the exterior space as well.
+As these outdoor kitchens in Maryland expand in scope, watch for more and more of these kinds of internal kitchen features to be added to the exterior space as well.

 Trend #2: Kamado-Style Grills